alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 * Trace and monitor interactions.
 * Run with `runner.run()` and use `await`.

 The SDK handles everything else for you.
-Now, let’s walk through these steps in practice.
+Now, let's walk through these steps in practice.